 6. The Plague of Settlements

-The two-state solution and therefore Israel's democratic and Jewish nature are severely threatened by the continual and seemingly unabated expansion of Israeli settlements in the West Bank.
+Israel's democratic and Jewish nature are severely threatened by the continual and seemingly unabated expansion of Israeli settlements and increased Settler violence in the West Bank.

 7. The Plague of the Lack of Vision